Everything you need to know about wisdom teeth infection after removal

 Symptoms usually appear 3 days after the procedure and include severe, constant, and spontaneous pain triggered without touching the extraction site.
 It can also spread to the ear and the rest of your jaw.
 Over-the-counter painkillers usually do not help.
 Other symptoms may include bad breath and taste in the mouth, and swollen gums.

 In other situations, debris or a poorly treated infection can remain in the socket after surgery.
-This allows bacteria to grow and cause a real infection.
+This allows bacteria to grow and cause a "True Infection."

 In this case, symptoms appear more quickly (a few hours after the procedure).
-The pain is usually less severe and only occurs when you touch the extraction site.
+The pain is usually less intense than in the case of dry socket.

-You may find that the socket is filled with a whitish residue, which can be associated with pus discharge and an unpleasant odor.
+You may notice that the socket is filled with a white stuff along with pus leakage and an unpleasant odor.
 Your gums may also be swollen and inflamed.

 Infection of the socket can also affect your general condition, causing fever, tiredness, and swollen lymph nodes under the lower jaw.

 If you think you have a socket infection, see your dentist or surgeon as soon as possible.
-He will take the necessary steps to treat the condition.
+He/she will take the necessary steps to treat the condition.

 If the infection is left untreated, it can progress to the underlying jaw bone, leading to diffuse osteitis.